 One-to-one relations

 One-to-one (1-1) relations refer to relations where at most one record can be connected on both sides of the relation.
-In the example below, there's one 1-1-relation between User
+In the example below, there is a one-to-one relation between User

 and Profile